 Injury Attorneys | Restoring LivesTM

-While there are some exceptions, the information you discuss with your personal injury attorney is confidential.
+While there are some exceptions, the information you discuss with your attorney is confidential.

-Your attorney’s duty of confidentiality works to ensure that he or she may not reveal any information related to how he or she represents you.
-This covers anything you tell your attorney in private, or that someone else shares in private.
+Your attorney’s duty of confidentiality works to ensure that they may not reveal any information related to how they represent you.
+This duty covers anything you tell your attorney in private or that someone else shares in private.

 Confidentiality is owed even if you’re not a retained client.
 Anything you share during a consultation is expected to remain private.

-Your lawyer can’t prevent someone from testifying in court if you had a case-related conversation in a situation where someone may have overheard the discussion (e.g. in public).
+However, your lawyer can’t prevent someone from testifying in court if you had a case-related conversation in a situation where someone may have overheard the discussion (e.g., in public).

-Attorney-client privilege guarantees confidentiality between you, your lawyer, and his or her legal team.
-The privilege works to protect you and your attorney if he or she is faced with a legal demand to discuss secret information (e.g. a request for discovery or a demand that your lawyer testify under oath).
+Attorney-client privilege guarantees confidentiality between you, your lawyer, and their legal team.
+The privilege works to protect you and your attorney if they are faced with a legal demand to discuss secret information (e.g., a request for discovery or a demand that your lawyer testify under oath).